JosueT1212/PISA_project/README.md

   * Section 4: In this section the student is given a decimal number written with scientific notation or not and he has to convert it the other way.
 * It counts the exercises you have answered correctly
 * More sections could be added in the future

+## How to run
+* Make sure you have python3 installed
+* Run python3 "Proyecto Pisa.py"